hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

 Clustering
 ================================

 Clustering is a task of grouping a set of data points into several groups such that data points in the same group are more similar to each other than to those in other groups.
 K-means algorithm is a popular method for this purpose.
 However, the K-means algorithm requires the user to set the number of clusters in advance.
 Besides that, the initialization of the clusters is random.
-As the consequence, often that the solution is not optimal in some sense, and the effectiveness of the algorithm can be random.
+As a consequence, often that the solution is not optimal in some sense, and the effectiveness of the algorithm can be random.

 ================================
 Optimal Number of Clusters (ONC)